sailfishos/sailfish-connman-plugin-iptables/README.md

  - Add a rule to iptables filter table
  - Remove a rule from iptables filter table
  - Change policy of a filter table chain INPUT and OUTPUT
+ - Add a chain to filter table
- - Save firewall (all iptables content) to disk
+ - Save firewall (iptables filter table) to disk at shutdown
- - Load firewall (iptables content) to disk (WIP, not implemented)
+ - Load firewall (iptables filter table) from disk at startup
  - Clear firewall (filter table of iptables)
+ - Get iptables filter table content
  - Get version of plugin interface

 Rules can be added to INPUT or OUTPUT chains of iptables filter table.
 Each rule can be added as ACCEPT or DENY.

-Wollowing parameters are supported:
+Following parameters are supported:
  - Ip address or network
  - Ip address or network with port
  - Ip address or network with port range